 The FCA is an important organisation because they work to protect consumer interests, maintain the integrity of the financial system and promote effective competition in the interests of consumers.
 All of which results in an improved and more reliable service for customers.

 Leasing a vehicle through a BVRLA approved company is essential.
-This is because the BVRLA is an independent body that is responsible for ensuring vehicle leasing companies are responsible and provide excellent service to customers.
+The BVRLA is an independent body responsible for ensuring vehicle leasing companies are accountable and provide excellent service to customers.

-The BVRLA ensure that any customer who leases a vehicle short or long-term have the protection which comes with choosing a BVRLA approved broker.
+The BVRLA ensures that any customer who leases a vehicle short or long-term has the protection that comes with choosing a BVRLA approved broker.